 The glow effect in Adobe Photoshop is amazingly versatile.
 You can create a soft, dreamy portrait.
 Or you can go for an edgy neon glow.
 There are several different ways to make your portraits glow.
 You might be surprised at how easy it is.

-Once you see the basic principles, you can customise them to your needs.
+Once you see the basic principles, you can customize them to your needs.
 This tutorial will take you step-by-step through three ways to create a Photoshop glow effect:

 - Gaussian Blur glow effect